Chapter 6 Interactions and qualitative predictors

 ## )

 In this case, the output is saying that the first column has been detected as numeric, which is false, because the golfer number is just an identification number.
-Therefore we correct this by copying the output, manually editing the first column type from col_double() to col_factor() and setting the read_csv parameter col_types to that.
+Therefore we correct this by copying the output, manually editing the first column type from col_double() to col_factor() and setting the read_tsv parameter col_types to that.

-wide_golf <- read_csv("./datasets/golfer.csv",
+wide_golf <- read_tsv("./datasets/golfer.tsv",

 col_types = cols(

-golfer = readr::col_factor(),
+club = readr::col_factor(),

 A = col_double(),